DeenBari/deen-unit1/README.md

 ### Notes
 Describe any challenges encountered while building the app.

-I had trouble downloading cocoapods
+-I had trouble downloading cocoapods as well as some breakpoint errors.